Award for Penn State whistleblower in Sandusky scandal rises to $12 million

 McQueary also alleged in his whistleblower lawsuit that former Penn State President Graham Spanier defamed him in a public statement in 2011 that publicly defended others.

-In an unusual arrangement, a jury ruled last month on defamation and misrepresentation claims made by McQueary against Penn State, awarding McQueary $7.3 million in compensatory and punitive damages. [nL1N1CY021]
+In an unusual arrangement, a jury ruled last month on defamation and misrepresentation claims made by McQueary against Penn State, awarding McQueary $7.3 million in compensatory and punitive damages.

 Gavin ruled separately on the whistleblower part of the lawsuit.